Get Paid to Read Books by Writing Reviews:

 You can sign up on the Snap Recordings website.
 You’ll need to provide your name, email address, location and spoken languages.

 There is also the option to add a voice demo.
 The average rate is $30 per hour, but this can vary according to the project specifications.

-Voice Bunny offers gigs in both English and other languages.
+Bunny Studio offers gigs in both English and other languages.
 You can set your own rate and clients can choose to book you when they view your profile.
-Depending on the project, the Voice Bunny system will calculate a personalized reward.
+Depending on the project, the Bunny Studio system will calculate a personalized reward.

 This can be a great way to get paid to read books and other materials.
-However, Voice Bunny does have strict requirements.
+However, Bunny Studio does have strict requirements.
 This includes having pro standard audio equipment.

 You’ll receive pay for every deliverable that is approved by the quality control team.
 This includes submissions that a client rejects.

 You can sign up on the website and create a profile.
 You’ll be visible to potential clients and you’ll receive invites to competitions and other promotions that can boost your earnings.

 Get “Paid” with Free Books